ksingh-scogo/backend-coding/README.md

 * You can use any Framework(expressjs, Fastify, Koa, nestjs, etc.).
 * You can use any libraries you want.
-* Unless explicily specified in API description use the Standard `HTTP Status Code` should be followed as per the `HTTP Method` you are using and what type of response you are returning
+* Unless explicily specified in API description use the Standard `HTTP Status Code` as per the `HTTP Method` you are using and what type of response you are returning

 ## Project Description